 I loved Istanbul from the moment our airport shuttle bus drove underneath an ancient aqueduct with city lights all around it.
 I could feel the city’s energy before I even got out of the bus, and when we arrived in Taksim Square around 1AM, I couldn’t contain my excitement at being there.
 I’m definitely a city person, and any city that still feels alive at 1AM is my kind of place.
 Andy and I spent about five days in Istanbul, and while there are endless possibilities, these were five of my favorite things to do.

-Once a church, now a museum, Agya Sophia is one of Istanbul’s most popular tourist attractions for a good reason.
+Once a church, now a museum, Hagia Sophia is one of Istanbul’s most popular tourist attractions for a good reason.
 The Byzantine architecture is impressive, making this building beautiful inside and out.
 We were a little overwhelmed by the long line to get in, but it moved quickly.
 Once inside, we could really see the history.
 Being a church in a country that eventually became Muslim made for some interesting details.
 There were several images of Jesus and other important Catholic figures, but in one area we saw crosses that had been partially covered up.

-Opposite the Agya Sophia is the beautiful Blue Mosque.
+Opposite the Hagia Sophia is the beautiful Blue Mosque.
 We first went there in the middle of the afternoon when the sun was streaming into the courtyard, making it a nice place to just relax.
 Unfortunately we couldn’t go inside that day because I completely forgot about bringing a scarf to cover my head, which is necessary for entering a mosque.

 We returned prepared the next day, and went inside the mosque.
 The detailed tiles on the walls and ceilings, the multiple arches, and the stained glass windows are the reasons why this is probably the most famous mosque in Turkey.

 3. Galata Tower